 Creating a communication cadence can be a helpful way to ensure you’re engaging with donors regularly without overwhelming them.
-Your cadence might start with a thank you email after a donor gives for the first time.
-Then, it might include several additional messages spread over a few months.
+Your cadence might start with a thank-you email after a donor gives for the first time.
+Then, you may send several additional messages spread over a few months.

 Using a multichannel outreach strategy allows you to have multiple touchpoints with donors that feel fresh and unique.
 Consider using the following platforms as part of your multichannel communications:

 - Direct mail